Our customers are central to the way we do business.

 We make sure we execute our marketing promotions and point-of-sale merchandising to the highest standards by carrying out regular customer satisfaction surveys and by developing innovative materials for retail sales activation, including new racks, point-of-sale visuals and sales aids for our customers.

 To better understand unique shoppers and purchase occasions in different trade channels, we conduct market analyses.
 We then use this information to develop al our soft drinks categories at every point of sale.

 We have developed programs for training our wholesale customers in terms of good warehouse practises and appropriate storage conditions.

 Finally, we also work closely with The Coca‑Cola Company to develop annual sales, promotions and marketing plans for each of our established, developing and emerging countries.

-At Lanitis Bros, we make sure that we’re easy to do business with.
-We are recognised as a strong partner that consistently exceeds expectations.
+At Coca‑Cola HBC Cyprus, we make sure that we’re easy to do business with.
+We are recognized as a strong partner that consistently exceeds expectations.